renatabiniek/hush-daisies/TESTING.md

        ![Site view image](docs/testing/site-view.png)

-     * Further selling points follow just underneath the main image are consice and engaging, giving the user a clear idea about the site and the store offer.
+     * Further selling points follow just underneath the main image are concise and engaging, giving the user a clear idea about the site and the store offer.

        ![Selling points image](docs/testing/selling-points.png)